eModbus/Utilities/README.md

 ### update()
 ``void update();``

-This needs to be called frequently, as it is maintaining the list of connected clients.
+Non-Async only: this needs to be called frequently, as it is maintaining the list of connected clients.
 New clients are accepted, closed connections are cleaned up.
+The Async version does not require this call but does poll internally.

 ### isActive()
 ``bool isActive();``